 Most coprocessor-detected exceptions are signaled to the main processor through the use of one of the three take exception primitives defined for the M68000 coprocessor interface.
 The main processor responds to these primitives as previously described.
 However, not all coprocessor-detected exceptions are signaled by response primitives.
-Coprocessor-detected format errors during the cpSAVE or cpRESTORE instruction are signaled to the main processor using the invalid format word described in 10.2.3.2.3 Invalid Format Word.
+Coprocessor-detected format errors during the cpSAVE or cpRESTORE instruction are signaled to the main processor using the invalid format word described in 10.2.3.4.3 Invalid Format Words.

-10.5.1.1 COPROCESSOR-DETECTED PROTOCOL VIOLATIONS.
-Protocol violation exceptions are communication failures between the main processor and coprocessor across the M68000 coprocessor interface.
+exceptions are communication failures between the main processor and coprocessor across the M68000 coprocessor interface.
 Coprocessor-detected protocol violations occur when the main processor accesses entries in the coprocessor interface register set in an unexpected sequence.
 The sequence of operations that the main processor performs for a given coprocessor instruction or coprocessor response primitive has been described previously in this section.

 A coprocessor can detect protocol violations in various ways.
 According to the M68000 coprocessor interface protocol, the main processor always accesses the operation word, operand, register select, instruction address, or operand address CIRs synchronously with respect to the operation of the coprocessor.
 That is, the main processor accesses these five registers in a certain sequence, and the coprocessor expects them to be accessed in that sequence.
 As a minimum, all M68000 coprocessors should detect a protocol violation if the main processor accesses any of these five registers when the coprocessor is expecting an access to either the command or condition CIR.
-Likewise, if the coprocessor is expecting an accesses to the coprocessor should detect and signal a protocol violation.
+Likewise, if the coprocessor is expecting an access to the command or condition CIR and the main processor accesses one of these five registers, the coprocessor should detect and signal a protocol violation.